Paper-Trail-Society/DeSci-NG-Repository/README.md

 # DeSci-NG Repository

-The official repository for DeSci NG, a decentralized science initiative in Nigeria.
-This repository contains our various programs and initiatives, including the Project Showcase program for student research incubation and support.
+The official repository for DeSci NG, Nigeria's first decentralised research archive.
+This repository contains our various programs and initiatives, including:
+- Project Showcase: An initiative for student research incubation and support
+- Contributor Spotlight: Showcasing research studies from independent researchers and tertiary institutions across Nigeria.

 For more, visit out [website](https://desci.ng/)